 Our colleagues further attest to our leadership in the industry when they elected Richard Ty as the founding president of the Philippine Tropical Fish Exporters Association (PTFEA) way back when it began in 1984.
 In 1986, Lolita Ty became the 2nd president when Richard Ty declined to be nominated for a 3rd term.
 Since then, Lolita Ty has been serving the industry as president of PTFEA.

-The first product diversification began with the introduction of the pioneering dry goods section that includes natural pebbles.
+The first product diversification began with the introduction of the pioneering dry goods section starting with aquarium sand and has now been expanded to include natural pebbles, stones and driftwood.

 In the mid-1970s Aquascapes Philippines Co. formed its sister company Seascapes Development Co., for Tuna Fishing operations for supplying sashimi grade Tuna to the Japanese market.